2giosangmitom/2giosangmitom.github.io/src/assets/cv/cv.typ

 = Summary

-Aspiring full-stack developer passionate about building comprehensive web applications and continuously enhancing my skill set.
-Proficient in both front-end and back-end development.
-Seeking an internship opportunity to apply my knowledge and gain hands-on experience.
+A dedicated full-stack developer with a strong passion for creating dynamic web applications.
+Skilled in both front-end and back-end development, I'm eager to apply my knowledge and continuously improve my abilities.
+Currently, I'm seeking an internship opportunity to gain practical experience and contribute to real-world projects.

 = Technical Skills

-Proficient in a diverse range of programming languages, frameworks, tools, and
+As a web developer, I'm proficient in a diverse range of programming languages, frameworks, tools, and platforms:
-platforms:

 - *Languages*: TypeScript, JavaScript, Go, Shell, HTML, CSS, SCSS, Nix, Typst, Markdown